nickserv/danamccurdy.com/_posts/2017-05-01-letting-go.md

 permeating the house,
 I luxuriate
 in what is, perhaps,
-THE BEST PIZZA
+THE BEST PIZZA IN THE WORLD!
-I HAVE EVER TASTED!

 I will never know who it was
 whose kindness
 brought us this little feast,
 or where
-THE BEST PIZZA
+THE BEST PIZZA IN THE WORLD
-I HAVE EVER TASTED
 could be found again,
 and, upon reflection,
 that is okay,